motazalratta/de-assessments/Phase3/README.md

 ## Suspicious Data

 ### 1. Transactions - Itinerary and Segments Review
-There is some mismatch between the itinerary column and the segments columns for the majority of the rows, for a given **transactions.uniqueid** sorting by **transactions.segment_segmentnumber** and **transactions.segment_legnumber** will give the same fights order as in **transactions.itinerary**
+There is some mismatch between the itinerary column and the segments columns<br>
+for the majority of the rows, for a given **transactions.uniqueid** sorting by **transactions.segment_segmentnumber** and **transactions.segment_legnumber** will give the same fights order as in **transactions.itinerary**

 sql: [CompareItineraryWithSegmentsSuspiciousCases.sql](queries/CompareItineraryWithSegmentsSuspiciousCases.sql)